codatio/codat-docs/blog/240624-deprecation-journal_entries.md

 ## Action required

-If you are currently getting journal entries from NetSuite, obtain customer and supplier information from the contactRef property for transactions affecting Accounts Receivable or Accounts Payable.
-This information is no longer referenced in tracking.
+If you are currently getting journal entries from NetSuite, obtain customer and supplier information from the `contactRef` property for transactions affecting Accounts Receivable or Accounts Payable.
+This information is no longer referenced in `tracking`.

 ## Expected impact if no action is taken